How to Print Object’s Attributes in Python

 <__main__.WC_player_data object at 0x7fa698cba8b0>

-In the previous section, you have observed that we cannot access the attributes directly by printing the objects using print statement.
-So, the next question is how can we access these attributes and manipulate them.
-Here are some of the common methods to print the attributes of the object in Python.
+In the previous section, we observed that we cannot directly access the attributes by printing the objects using the print statement.
+So, the next question is how we can access and manipulate these attributes.
+There are several methods available to print the attributes of an object in Python.
+Some common methods include using the built-in dir() function, the vars() function, and the getattr() function.
+These methods allow us to retrieve and display the attributes of an object.
+Lets discuss them in detail.

 Printing Object’s Attributes in Python using the dir() method